extremecoders-re/ML-Tests/README.md

-# ML-Tests
+# Machine Learning Tests

-Machine Learning Tests
+1. Training a Neural Network to differentiate between even and odd numbers